-In the architecture rankings, Latin America presents 11 institutions in the top 100 in the world.
+Latin America has 11 institutions in the world's top 100 in architectural rankings.

 Top Architecture Universities in Africa and the Middle East

-Egypt is represented in the standings this year by two universities: Cairo University and the American University in Cairo, both of which are ranked 151-200 in the globe.
+This year, Cairo University and the American University in Cairo, both placed 151-200 worldwide, represent Egypt in the rankings.

 How We Help